How Fit Do I Need To Be

 Any walk that sits in the ‘moderate to hard’ category is everything that a ‘moderate’ walk is, plus slightly more.
 Expect gradients that are a few degrees steeper, elevation gains that are just a little higher and maybe a few terrain features that require some technical skill.

 For example, the Pinnacles Track in the Kauaeranga Valley is a solidly ‘moderate’ grade trail for the majority of its’ length.
 Except for the final 30 minute section from the Pinnacles Hut up to the peak proper.
-This final section includes a steep steel staircase, enclosed with balustrading of course, and a network of ladder rungs attached to some really big boulders that help get us up between them.
-We usually complete this walk on Day 2 of the Coromandel Explorer tour.
+This final section includes a steep steel staircase, enclosed with balustrading.
+There’s a network of ladder rungs attached to some really big boulders that help get us up between them.
+We usually complete this walk on Day 2 of the Coromandel Explorer guided hike.

 A 30 minute, heart-pumping climb up to the Pinnacles peak in the Kauaeranga Valley, near Thames